 It has been said that flowers are Mother Nature’s fireworks.
 The same can be said for lightning, but we prefer the serenity flowers as photographic subjects.

 So, the images you see at an art show or on our website are compositions involving discovery, sculpture, engineering, lighting, photography, computer based editing and printing on carefully sourced materials.
+While our work is based on our original photographs, our images have been manipulated beyond what could be achieved in a traditional dark room using film.
+For that reason we have jumped into the realm digital art and welcome all its artistic possibilities.
 “Bella Fiore” is Italian for Beautiful Flower.
 We hope you agree.
 If not, thanks for stopping by anyway.